-This tip-switch is used to change the vacuum motor to silent mode.
+This tip-switch is used to change suction turbine to silent mode.
 The silent mode symbol appears in the display.

-Solution flow tip-switch (Fig. 4/13)
+Solution dosage tip-switch (Fig. 4/ 13)

 This tip-switch is used to regulate the amount of solution.
 Additionally, solution amount is adapted to driving speed.
 The display shows a six-stage symbol for the supplied amount of solution.